-Interest rate risk management (including interest rate risk from non-trading activities) is based on the general rules for market risk management defined in the Market Risk Policy, which has
+Interest rate risk management (including interest rate risk from non-trading activities) is based on the general rules for market risk management defined in the Market Risk Policy, which has been developed in line with the market risk guidelines of the Group and the related procedures that define the detailed implementation of the Policy.

 Interest rate risk is one of the main market risk types and is the risk of a loss as a result of adverse changes in interest rate levels.
 As with any type of market risk, a set of specific sources of interest rate risk (risk factors) exists, to which the Bank may or may not be exposed at any specific point in time.
-These include re-pricing risk, yield curve risk, basis risk and spread risk.
+These may include re-pricing risk, yield curve risk, basis risk and spread risk.

 The Bank is exposed to the effects of market risks through all of its assets, liabilities, off-balance sheet positions, trading and non-trading activities.
-Changes in the interest rate levels may have effect on the Bank's financial position and results in two major ways:
+Changes in the interest rate levels may have effect on the Bank's financial position and result in two major ways:

-- ✓ income effect / earnings perspective the impact of market interest rate changes on current income, including the effect of changes in interest rates on net interest income or fee-based and other non-interest earnings; - ✓ value effect / economic perspective the impact of changes in market interest rates on the Bank's current net worth.
+- ✓ income effect / earnings perspective the impact of market interest rate changes on current income and cash flows, including the effect of changes in interest rates on net interest income or fee-based and other non-interest earnings; - ✓ value effect / economic perspective the impact of changes in market interest rates on the Bank's current net worth.
 The market interest rates used for discounting the present value of the future cash flows would influence the economic value of the Bank's assets, liabilities, off-balance sheet positions and therefore its net worth.